paulroho/DrawingThePyramid/README.md

 ## Known Issues

 ### Browser Support
+* **Firefox on Android** - On Firefox for Android the input box for the numbers are partially covered by the classification input (Issue #1)
-While the code works fine with Mozialla Firefox and Google Chrome, Microsoft Edge has some issues loading all assets properly.
+* **Legacy Microsoft Edge** - While the code works fine with Mozialla Firefox and Google Chrome, legacy Microsoft Edge has some issues loading all assets properly.

-Interestingly, if you have the debugger tools open, refreshing the page once or twice usually makes it work in Edge as well.
+    * Interestingly, if you have the debugger tools open, refreshing the page once or twice usually makes it work in Edge as well.